surveyjs/survey-library/docs/LibraryOverview.md

 ### Using asynchron functions in expressions
 You may need to make some calculation or return a result from a server.
 SurveyJS has to make a request to a web service, wait until it gets the result and continue evaluate the expression.
 Unfortunately, it can’t be done as it is, since calling and getting the result from a web service is an async operation.
 If there is one async operation in your flow, then all operations that use it should be async too.

 The current version of SurveyJS allows to register an async custom functions.
-Please not, we decided to use callback approach to support es5 (IE).
+We decided to use callback approach to support es5 (IE).

 Here is the simplest example of async function:
 ```javascript